mikel-imaz/udalmap/README.md

        '19: Porcentaje de establecimientos del sector industrial sobre el total (%)'], dtype=object)
 ```

-Once identified, you can get the data for the indicator of your interest, for exampe for `entities`:
+Once you have identified the indicator of your interest, you can get the data, for exampe for `entities`:

 ```python
 >>> udm.get("17", "entities")
               2003   2004   2005   2006   2007   2008   2009   2010   2011   2012  ...
 2014   2015   2016   2017   2018   2019   2020   2021   2022   2023